IBM-Cloud/IBM-Cloud.github.io/README.md

 - Live URL of the site
 - GitHub repo
 - DeveloperWorks blog post for that demo
-- Good ReadMe follows our IBM Bluemix ReadMe standards.
+- Good ReadMe follows our IBM Cloud ReadMe standards.

 Step 2) Once issue is created with new link, we will review the issue created, we will quickly check the source code demo, ReadMe and making sure the application is at the standards we want.